-In August 2012, LHC entered into an interest rate swap agreement effective October 31, 2012 to fully hedge its floating rate exposure on its US Dollar-denominated loan.
+In August 2012, LHC entered into an interest rate swap (IRS) agreement effective October 31, 2012 to fully hedge its floating rate exposure on its US Dollar-denominated loan.
 Under the interest rate swap agreement, LHC, on a semi-annual basis, pays a fixed rate of 1.505% per annum and receives variable interest at 6-month LIBOR plus margin.
 The interest payments and receipts are based on the outstanding USD notional amount simultaneous with the interest payments on the hedged loan.
-Similar with the hedged loan, the interest rate swap has amortizing notional amounts which cover a period up to final maturity.
+Similar with the hedged loan, the IRS has amortizing notional amounts which cover a period up to final maturity.
 LHC designated the swap as a cash flow hedge.

-As of December 31, 2016, the outstanding notional amount and derivative asset as a result of the swap amounted to US\$27.7 million and ₱15.2 million, respectively.
-As of December 31, 2015, the outstanding notional amount and derivative asset as a result of the swap amounted to US\$33.1 million and ₱3.4 million, respectively.
+As of December 31, 2017, the outstanding notional amount and derivative asset as a result of the swap amounted to US\$22.2 million and \$\textit{\textit{2}}\$15.8 million, respectively.
+As of December 31, 2016, the outstanding notional amount and derivative asset as a result of the swap amounted to US\$27.7 million and \$\textit{\textit{2}}\$15.2 million, respectively.

-GMCP has an interest rate swap agreement to hedge the variability in the interest cash flows on the entire amount of its Onshore - Tranche B loans (see Notes 9 and 17).
+GMCP (see Note 9), has an IRS agreement to hedge the variability in the interest cash flows on the entire amount of its Onshore - Tranche B loans.
 Under the swap agreement, GMCP pays a fixed rate of 4.37% and receives 6-month LIBOR rate, semi-annually from January 29, 2010 until March 29, 2021.
 GMCP designated the swap as a cash flow hedge.
+On September 29, 2017, the IRS agreement was terminated following the prepayment of the loan (see Note 11).
+As a result of the termination, the outstanding value of the derivative liability amounting to US\$4.5 million was derecognized in cumulative translation adjustments.